kaelzhang/cert-manager-webhook-dnspod/README.md

 mv kubebuilder __main__/hack
 ```

-Then modify `testdata/my-custom-solver/config.json` to setup the configs.
+Then rename `testdata/my-custom-solver.example` as `testdata/my-custom-solver` to setup the configs.

 Now we could run tests in debug mode with dlv